steves2j/FeatherUSBSerial/README.md

 This simple board allows easy access to Serial1, typically for debugging purposes.
 You insert it in a [Adafruit FeatherWing Doubler](https://www.adafruit.com/product/2890) or [Tripler](https://www.adafruit.com/product/3417) along with your device.

 While it's no big deal to attach a [FT232 breakout](https://www.sparkfun.com/products/12731), the FeatherWing is nice and neat with no dangling wires.
+Now with Big fat Mode and Reset buttons.
+No more fiddling trying to reset and DFU that Particle.

 ![Schematic](images/schematic.png)